nricciardi/taskup/README.md

 - `db_name`, a string which represents the app database name
 - `verbose`, a boolean value to make verbose running
 - `projects_paths_stored`, a list of strings that contains all project paths to fast-open them

+## Contribute
+Everyone is free to contribute to this project.

+Contributing is possible via pull request.
+You can develop something present in the [TODO](TODO.md) file or new features from scratch.
+The only constraints for the approval of a pull request are the presence of `docstrings` in each method and a clean syntax, so that the project remains maintainable over time.

 # Documentation for Users